 Figure 28 does not convey a clear picture in terms of gauging a relation between the nature of involvement and the various societal groups.
-A statistical analysis shows (cf. Table 25) the nature of involvement of citizens has a statistically significant relationship with the novelty of the addressed issue (p-value < 0.05).
+A statistical analysis shows (see.
+Table 25) that the nature of involvement of citizens has a statistically significant relationship with the novelty of the addressed issue (p-value < 0.05).
 That said, it is a rather weak positive correlation (rho ≈ 0.3).
 The correlations with the other societal groups, i. e. civil society organisations (incl.
 NGOs) and welfare-providing and educational organisations, are even weaker (rho < 0.25).

 In this sense, the transdisciplinary involvement does not strongly translate into addressing previously unknown issues.